sanjaysenthil17/Real-Time-Multimodal-Emotion-Detection-with-YOLO-ViT-and-Spark-Streaming/README.md

 - Preprocesses the Kaggle dataset with Scala into Parquet on HDFS for faster training/analytics.
 - Streams batched JSON events into Spark, producing Bronze, Silver, and Gold layers.

-Made with ❤️ by VigneshVS2005
+Made with ❤️ by VigneshVS2005,
-                 sanjaysenthil
+                 sanjaysenthil,
-                 karthick ruban
+                 karthick ruban,
                  hariprakash

 ## ✨ What’s inside